SDM-TIB/DeTrusty/README.md

 **Notice: DeTrusty is under active development!
 The current version is a federated query engine following the SPARQL 1.1 protocol, i.e., you can use the SERVICE clause to specify the endpoint.
-However, the parts about the explainability and trustworthiness have not been implemented yet.
+However, the parts about the explainability and trustworthiness have not been implemented yet.**

-Additionally, the GROUP BY operator has not yet been implemented.**
+DeTrusty only supports `SELECT` queries.
+The following SPARQL 1.1 operations are not supported:
+- Aggregation functions, e.g., `COUNT`, `MAX`
+- `GROUP BY` clause
+- `VALUES` clause
+- `BIND` clause

+This list might not be exhaustive.
+Please, let us know if we missed something.

 ## Running DeTrusty
 In order to run DeTrusty, build the Docker image from the source code: